project44/archived-manifest-ui/CONTRIBUTING.md

    commit type. `scope` is just a short id that describes the scope of work.

 3. Make and commit your changes.
-   As you develop, you can run `yarn pkg <module> build` and `yarn pkg <module> test` to make sure everything works as expected.
-Please note that you might have to run `yarn boot` first in order to build all dependencies.
+   As you develop, you can run `yarn build` and
+   `yarn storybook` to make sure everything works as expected.

 4. Run `yarn changeset` to create a detailed description of your changes.
 This will be used to generate a changelog when we publish an update.